 4.3.5 The duties of the ExMarkCo are to provide a consultative forum to the ExMC on matters relating to:

-the development, maintenance, and implementation of the Rules and Operational Procedures of the IECEx Mark Conformity Licensing System in accordance with Regulations IECEx 04;
+the development, maintenance, and implementation of the Rules and Operational Procedures of the IECEx Mark Conformity Licensing Scheme in accordance with Rules IECEx 04;

-making recommendations concerning the suitability of Certification Bodies to be accepted as Operators in the IECEx Conformity Mark Licensing System and authorized to license the use of the Mark; and
+making recommendations concerning the suitability of Certification Bodies to be accepted as Operators in the IECEx Conformity Mark Licensing Scheme and authorized to license the use of the Mark; and

-ensuring that the IECEx Rules of Procedure of the IECEx Conformity Mark Licensing System conform to these Regulations.
+ensuring compliance with the IECEx Rules of Procedure and Operational Documents applicable to the IECEx Conformity Mark Licensing Scheme conform to these Regulations.

-4.3.6 The ExMarkCo shall report to the ExMC who, in turn, shall report to CAB on a regular basis, concerning the operation of the IECEx Conformity Mark Licensing System.
+4.3.6 The ExMarkCo shall report to the ExMC who, in turn, shall report to CAB on a regular basis, concerning the operation of the IECEx Conformity Mark Licensing Scheme.

-4.3.7 The ExMarkCo shall meet as directed by the ExMC, generally on a yearly basis, and preferably at the same time as the ExMC annual meetings.
+4.3.7 The ExMarkCo shall meet as directed by the ExMC, generally on a yearly basis, and preferably at the same time as the IECEx Operational Meetings.
 The names of the participants shall be communicated to the Secretary of the ExMarkCo in due time before each meeting.

 4.3.8 Decisions of the ExMarkCo shall be arrived at by consensus.
 Where consensus cannot be achieved, the matter shall be referred to the ExMC for a decision.